adobe/iphone-filter-demo/README.md

-ipad-filter-demo
+iphone-filter-demo
 ================

-demo for create the web showcasing filters on iPad
+demo for create the web showcasing filters on iPhone